 Yet you can try less noticeable brace types like ceramic braces or innovative clear aligners which are also top picks and great smile-makeover orthodontic tools.

 Keep in mind that orthodontics is not usually covered by insurance, but there are still ways to finance your case.
-You can look for insurance providers that cover partial costs of your total payment, get payment plans from your dentist directly or try the savings plans from now to make your braces’ purchase convenient.
+You can look for insurance providers that cover partial costs of your total payment.
+Also alternatively, get payment plans from your dentist directly or try the savings plans from now to make your braces purchase convenient.

 There are plenty of color palettes to choose from and it all comes down to you and your preferences.

-To make your teeth whiter, darker shades can bring contrast to your teeth, so dark violet, purple, navy blue, dark green, burgundy and dark green can be great.
-Black can be an option, too, for teens but be careful teeth might look stained with black.
-The same is true for pale yellow or brown that either give a discolored teeth look or might look like food leftovers on teeth.
+To make your teeth whiter, darker shades can bring contrast to your teeth, so dark violet, purple, navy blue, dark green, burgundy, and dark green can be great.

-It depends on you and what you actually consider as attractive.
-Blue, purple or silver and darker shades can work for everyone.
+It depends on you and what you actually consider attractive.
+Blue, purple, silver and darker shades can work for everyone.
 As an adult, you might choose them because these colors can be suitable for your workplace.
 People may also go for white and clear bands to keep the neutral colors on their braces, but these colors can pick stains easily.
-You might be better off with silver, sky blue or grey.
+You might be better off with silver, sky blue, or grey.

-For an expressive look of both adults and children, pink, red, orange, gold, bronze, green and metallic shades are a real transformer of smile.
-If you like, alternate colors and use variety of combinations that work for you.
-Finally, don’t forget to ask your orthodontist for help.
+For an expressive look for both adults and children, pink, red, orange, gold, bronze, green and metallic shades are a real transformer of smile.
+If you like, alternate colors and use a variety of combinations that work for you.
+Finally, don’t forget to ask y

 Light pink is one of the cutest colors for braces, but it may pick stain easily.
 You can combine it with lilac, baby blue and teal, which are also as cute for both boys and girls.